Arpit-Payasi/space-shooter/readme.md

 - Enemy shape enhanced made it circular and added aura on the outer sides and enemy glows up sinusoidally.
 - A 10 degrees tilt either on left or right side when move in left or right.
 - Earliar spaceship used to get outside the diplay screen but now we have fixed it and it do not go out of bounds.
+- Also background image also changed to a more realistic version.

 ## Code Structure